These are the containers to use for your weekly recycling collections.

 Don’t forget to recycle leftovers or uneaten food that may be lurking at the back of your fridge.
 Just remove any packaging first, and recycle that too if possible!

-This NEW caddy is for recycling your glass bottles and glass jars.
+The black caddy is for recycling your glass bottles and glass jars.

 Glass can be recycled an infinite number of times without losing quality!